Brooklyn Mirador

 the size, shape and location of the planned Plaza was not affected.

-The axis line of this elliptical plaza extended north, to 350 Fifth Avenue, the
+The axis line of this elliptical plaza extended north, towards the Fifth Avenue mansions of

 .